hemanth-kotagiri/sgpa-rest-api/README.md

 This has been specifically built to suppliment the mobile application that I am developing.
 Feel free to use this irrespective of the mobile-app, with which you can integrate into your own applications/projects to get the data.
-As of now, this RestAPI provides the resluts of all R18 regulation students of the batch 2018.
-Soon, I would leverage this to other regulations as well.
+As of now, this RestAPI provides the regular resluts of all R18 regulation students of the batch 2018.
+Soon, I would leverage this to other regulations and supplementary exams as well.

 **Note that the response is in the form of JSON only.**